23of 100

 Local tick habitat

-Jefferson County's CDC Lyme rate is negligible, unsurprising this far south, so deer ticks are a minor factor in Grand Isle.
+Jefferson Parish's CDC Lyme rate is negligible, unsurprising this far south, so deer ticks are a minor factor in Grand Isle.
 The lone star tick is what actually drives local risk here: it is established region-wide, bites aggressively at every life stage, and is the tick most responsible for alpha-gal syndrome, ehrlichiosis, and STARI in Louisiana.

 Tick control in Grand Isle, LA